 - Education-early childhood

 Standard entry requirements

 - English (Units 3/4,C)

-- General maths or mathematical methods or specialist maths (Units 3/4,C), and a general science subject (Units 3/4,C).
-All students must meet minimum literacy standards upon entry and upon completion of the program as required by the Queensland College of Teachers
+- General maths or Mathematical methods or Specialist maths (Units 3/4,C), and a General science subject (Units 3/4,C).
+All students must meet minimum literacy standards as required by the Queensland College of Teachers

 - Plus Suitability to Work with Children Card (Blue Card) from the Queensland Family and Child Commission.
 Applicants without a C-grade in Science can take ED0195:03 Bridging Science for Teachers at JCU prior to commencing study.

 |JCU Townsville||International: $121,600||Yes|